 The directed-praxis courses of the Byzantine Iconology Concentration are offered in the spring semester of each year (Units II, IV, and VI) and will generally address a particular need in the area of Byzantine Iconology.
 They will include a proposal submitted for approval to the Iconology Program Director and the Praxis Mentor; the directed Praxis itself; and a Praxis paper with supporting detail.

 An intensive week-long Residency takes place in late August or early September of the first three academic years, and is held at the Antiochian Village Conference & Retreat Center in western Pennsylvania.

-Students who successfully complete the first three years of the Byzantine Iconology Concentration, and who satisfy the other prerequisites, may choose to enter a final (fourth) year leading to a M.Th. in Applied Orthodox Theology.
-The fourth year is dedicated to research and thesis composition focusing on a practical need in Byzantine Iconology.
+Students who successfully complete the coursework of the Byzantine Iconology Concentration, and who hold a Bachelor’s degree, may choose to pursue a Master’s thesis during the final semester of their third year, leading to the degree of M.Th. in Applied Orthodox Theology.
 Students who do not wish to pursue the Master’s degree will receive the St. Stephen’s Certificate in Orthodox Theology.

 For a more detailed description of the Byzantine Iconology Concentration, including course descriptions, please see pp. 16-23 of the AHOS Catalog.